Daniel Kinahan

-Daniel Joseph Kinahan (born 25 June 1977) is an Irish boxing promoter and suspected crime boss.
+Daniel Joseph Kinahan (born 25 June 1977) is an Irish suspected crime boss and former boxing promoter.
 He has been named by the High Court of Ireland as a senior figure in organised crime on a global scale.

-The Criminal Assets Bureau has stated he "controlled and managed" the operations of the Kinahan Organised Crime Group (commonly called the Kinahan Cartel), a criminal organisation which smuggles drugs and firearms into Ireland, the UK, and mainland Europe, and "has associations that facilitate international criminal activity in Europe, Asia, the Middle East, and South America".
+The Criminal Assets Bureau has stated he "controlled and managed" the operations of the Kinahan Organised Crime Group (commonly called the Kinahan Cartel), a criminal organisation which smuggles drugs and firearms into Ireland, the UK, and mainland Europe, and "has associations that facilitate international criminal activity in Europe, Asia, the Middle East, and South America."

-The Kinahan Cartel has had an ongoing feud with the Hutch Gang.
+The Kinahan Cartel has had an ongoing feud with the Hutch gang.
 The feud began in 2015, when Gary Hutch was murdered in Marbella, Spain by the Kinahan gang.
-As of August 2021, at least 18 people have been killed in the feud.
+As of August 2021, at least 18 people have been killed in the feud, mostly on the streets of Dublin.

-In October 2022 the head of the An Garda Síochána Drugs and Organised Crime Bureau stated in an affidavit to the Irish High Court that Kinahan had "sanctioned a number of murders" as part of the Hutch–Kinahan feud, during a CAB court case where properties were ordered seized by the judge as it was proven they were the proceeds of crime.
+In October 2022, the head of the An Garda Síochána Drugs and Organised Crime Bureau stated in an affidavit to the Irish High Court that Kinahan had "sanctioned a number of murders" as part of the Hutch–Kinahan feud, during a CAB court case where properties were ordered seized by the judge as it was proven they were the proceeds of crime.

-In October 2024, Garda Commissioner Drew Harris urged Kinahan's associates to turn him in for the US offered reward of $15m and witness protection.
+In October 2024, Garda Commissioner Drew Harris urged Kinahan's associates to turn him in for the US offered reward of $15 million and witness protection.

+Kinahan was arrested in Dubai in April 2026, following an arrest warrant issued by the Irish courts in relation to alleged serious organised crime offences.
+He was extradited from Dubai on 9 August 2026 and flown on an Irish Air Corps jet to Dublin.
+He appeared at the Special Criminal Court and was charged with "directing the activities of a criminal organisation"; he was remanded in custody and transported to the maximum-security Portlaoise Prison in County Laois.

 Early life

-Kinahan was born in Dublin on 25 June 1977, the eldest son of Jean Boylan (died 2014) and Christy Kinahan.
+Daniel Joseph Kinahan was born on 25 June 1977 in Dublin, Ireland, the eldest son of Jean Boylan (died 2014) and Christy Kinahan.
 His father is a convicted drug dealer who was widely reported to be the founder and leader of the Kinahan Cartel.
-Kinahan grew up in Tallaght and then returned to Dublin, where he lived in Oliver Bond flats in the Liberties area.
+He is a second cousin of Janice Boylan, a Sinn Féin member of Dublin City Council.
+Kinahan grew up in Tallaght before moving to the Oliver Bond flats in the Liberties area.
 At the age of 23, he was one of five people arrested in connection with a "vicious attack" on two members of the Garda Síochána outside Shelbourne Park; he was charged with assault and refused bail by Dublin District Court.
 The charges were dropped the next year.
 Kinahan previously ran a furniture store in Dublin.

 In 2007, Kinahan was reported to be part of a bet-to-lose syndicate involving jockey Kieren Fallon.